 Don't mirror the entire screen all the time.
 Instead, you can use the "Handheld" mode to mirror just the part of the screen you are using.

 If the above tips didn't work, there could be hardware problems other than the battery.
 Take your phone to the nearest authorized service center for a better diagnosis.

 Cellular Network Issues and Mobile Data not working on Samsung Galaxy Tab S8

-A cellular network is the most crucial part of any tablet, and if it doesn't work properly, it becomes a real headache for the users.
+A cellular network is the most crucial part of any smartphone, and if it doesn't work properly, it becomes a real headache for the users.
 Many users face cellular network issues on the Samsung Galaxy Tab S8.

 This can cause a Mobile Data Problem and Call Reception Problem.

 Fix Cellular Network & Mobile Data on Samsung Galaxy Tab S8